Madinat al-Zahira: Location

 The only confirmed artifact from Madinat al-Zâhira is a broken marble ablution basin, discovered in Seville and displayed in Madrid’s Archaeological Museum.
 Inscribed with a text dated 987–988, it was commissioned by Almanzor for the palace.
 A second white marble ablution basin in Marrakech, from the Caliphal period, is strongly linked to Abd al-Malik al-Muzaffar, Almanzor’s son and vizier (991–1008), bearing an inscription from around 912–913 CE.

 Despite its pivotal role in Al-Andalus' history—disrupting the established order and sparking the civil war that toppled the caliphate—concrete evidence remains elusive, leaving Madinat al-Zâhira an enigmatic abstraction.

+A recent research consisting of the LiDAR-based analysis of land anomalies resulted in a tentative proposal placing the former city in La Pendolilla estate, located 12 km to the east of the Aljama and the fortresses of Madinat Qurtuba, near the discharge of the Guadalmellato into the Guadalquivir, not far from Alcolea.